Ricky Nolasco, Starting Pitcher

 Birthplace: Corona, California

-Ricky Nolasco, starting pitcher for the Los Angeles Angels, was first drafted by the Chicago Cubs in 2001.
+Ricky Nolasco, starting pitcher, was first drafted by the Chicago Cubs in 2001.
 He played in the Cubs' minor league system for five seasons before being traded to the Miami Marlins in December, 2005.

 Nolasco pitched 140.0 innings in 35 games in 2006, his first season in the major leagues.
 He finished the season with an 11-11 record and a 4.82 ERA.
 The following year, he was on the DL for almost the entire season, pitching in just five games with the Marlins.